-3. Lift the unit slightly, approximately 1/2 inch to ensure proper rigging and separation.
+3. Lift the unit slightly, approximately 1/2-inch to verify proper rigging and separation.

-Tools: (4) 1 in.-10T shacles, (1-4) M16 swivel "D" rings, chains or straps, spreader bar.
+Tools: (4) 1-in.-10T shacles, (1 to 4) M16 swivel "D" rings, chains or straps, spreader bar.

 The unit can now be separated for movement or to provide easier access for further disassembly.